General Science Broadfield

 Upper Division Writing Expectation for the Major

-Rule: Complete the equivalent of a full writing course (either three 1/3 writing courses or one 2/3 writing course + one 1/3 writing course or one complete writing course).
+Rule: Complete the equivalent of a full writing course (either three 1/3 writing courses or one 2/3 writing course + one 1/3 writing course)

-Note: To meet the Upper Division Writing Expectation for the Major, Biology students take 2 or 3 partial writing courses (either three 1/3 writing courses or one 1/3 writing course and one 2/3 writing course) or one complete writing course.
+Note: To meet the Upper Division Writing Expectation for the Major, Biology students take 2 or 3 partial writing courses (either three 1/3 writing courses or one 1/3 writing course and one 2/3 writing course).
 The General Science Broadfield requires one 2/3 writing course (BIOE 371).
-The Upper Division Writing Expectation is completed with one additional course, chosen from any of the following.
+The Upper Division Writing Expectation is completed with one more course, chosen from either list.
 The recommended course is BIOO 434 Plant Physiology lab (taken with BIOO 433 Plant Physiology), which are required for the Teaching Biology endorsement.

 Secondary Teaching Licensure